mkoohafkan/mkoohafkan.github.io/_posts/2017-01-19-using-github-to-host-blog-comments.md

 </script>
 {% endhighlight %}

+The `headers` specification is important.
+You can request the comment in either markdown format or html format depending on the [media](https://developer.github.com/v3/media/) type you request.
+In my case, I'm pulling the comments into an html file, so I request the `html` media type and extract the `body_html` element.

 You can see the template complete with Javascript code [here](https://github.com/mkoohafkan/mkoohafkan.github.io/blob/master/_includes/post_comments.html).
 Note that you also need JQuery for this work (as shown in the code